Dani Harmer: Career

 Harmer made her stage debut at the age of six in the musical The Who's Tommy in the West End.
-She has appeared in a number of pantomimes: Dolly Mixture in Snow White (2004), the title character in Peter Pan (2005, Alban Arena, 2006 in Worthing and 2010 in High Wycombe), Dick Whittington (2007, Wolverhampton Grand Theatre) and the title role in Cinderella alongside Joe Tracini (2011, York Barbican).
+She has appeared in a number of pantomimes: Dolly Mixture in Snow White (2004), the title character in Peter Pan (2005, Alban Arena, 2006 in Worthing and 2010 in High Wycombe), Dick Whittington (2007, Wolverhampton Grand Theatre) and the title role in Cinderella alongside Joe Tracini (2012, York Barbican) to name a few.
 She appeared as an extra in Harry Potter and the Philosopher's Stone.
 Her big break arrived when she landed the title role in CBBC's dramedy series The Story of Tracy Beaker, in which she starred for five series, and in the accompanying feature-length film Tracy Beaker's Movie of Me.

 Her other TV credits include the ITV drama series Trial & Retribution, My Family, Pie in the Sky, The 10th Kingdom, Beast, Touch Me, I'm Karen Taylor, "Beep Beep" in the British television series The Beeps, and the pilot for Coming of Age.
 She was one of the presenters known as "packers" in the 2006 series of the Saturday morning show Mighty Truck of Stuff.

 In November 2008, The Guardian reported that After You've Gone was to be cancelled by the BBC, due to ITV moving Coronation Street to the same slot on ITV1.
 The BBC had announced a fourth series of the show in January of that year to be aired in 2009; however, the series ended with a Christmas special in 2008.

 In 2008, Harmer signed a record deal with record label Universal/Decca worth £3 million, under the management of Daniel Glatman, some time before beginning work on her debut album.
 The album was recorded and written in 2008 with the help of producer and songwriter Tom Nichols, and entitled Superheroes.
 The album's lead and only single "Free" was released on 25 May 2009, after becoming the theme song of the TV show Dani's House, in which Harmer plays the lead role.
 The song reached number 117 on the Official Chart.
 "Free" was featured on the compilation album Pop Princesses 2009.
 The scheduled release date of Superheroes was October 2009, which was later pushed back to early 2010.
 Rumours circulated that the album had been cancelled by Harmer's record company due to poor sales of the lead single, she responded that "they are just waiting for the right time to release it".
 No further comment was made until mid-2012, when Harmer stated via Twitter that she had given up music because she wanted to focus on her acting career.
 The album never surfaced, but the artwork and 30-second previews of each track were released in early 2010, along with the track list.
+The song is still available to stream on Spotify.